 Myth 5: I'm too young or too old for the job market.

 We are living longer and getting healthier, even as we age.
 So it would be expected that professionals can work longer.
 If you are over 50, you have a lot of excellent experience under your belt.
 There will be roles that would need that.
 These opportunities would be looking at trustworthiness, mentoring, and leadership that you bring to a team.
 So, how can you best highlight those strengths to make your application stand out?

 Yes, there is ageism and bias out there.
-That’s something we can't control, at least not in the short-term.
+That's something we can't control, at least not in the short term.
 But I can help clients overcome those challenges.
-If you feel like there is a bias - and some biases are stronger in some industries and countries than others - you have to be aware, acknowledge that, and build that risk into your job-hunting strategy or your career plans.
+If you feel like there is a bias - and some preferences are more robust in some industries and countries than others - you have to be aware, acknowledge that, and build that risk into your job-hunting strategy or your career plans.
 Please don't shy away from it.
-Don't leave it out of your plan as the “elephant in the room” that shall not be spoken.
+Don't leave it out of your project as the "elephant in the room" that shall not be spoken.
 No, you bring it to the forefront, and you tackle it:

-As a coach, I can't fix your age.
-You can't fix your age!
+As a coach, I can't fix your age, and you can't fix your age!
 But I can certainly give you tips and ideas that will help you overcome the mindset that keeps you from presenting yourself in the best light.